When is your next workshop?

 -The first step to working with us in any capacity is to take a workshop with us or participate in a client’s work party that we are facilitating.
-This way we get to know each others personality and skills.
+This way we get to know each other’s personality and skills.
 If you are interested in learning from us more, come to as many projects that season as you can.

 -All our workshop or workparty participants are technically volunteers.
 We charge for food and a cook’s wage, and participants barter their labour for the learning they are receiving.
 Our clients pay us, or we barter with each other, but we never charge labouring workshop participants for our wage.
 This is how we keep our workshops accessible!
 This also means that when you come to any of our projects you have an obligation to participate to the best of your abilities.

--Being a Mudgirl is about more than just doing natural building.
+-Being a Mudgirl is about more than just natural building.
 We are a consensus-run collective of individuals who work together, make and follow policy together, have regular meetings, socialize, barter with each other and all contribute volunteer hours into making the Mudgirls Natural Building Collective a cohesive entity.
 If you really want to be a member, well, like any relationship, let’s get to know each other and see where it leads. 🙂

 I live in ____insert anywhere here__, will you come work for me?

 -Maybe!
 We require that client’s pay our travel expenses as well as our wage.
-We also usually do an initial visit of the land, and another visit before a project starts to check on the quality of the materials we plan to work with.
+We also usually do an initial visit to the land, and another visit before a project starts to check on the quality of the materials we plan to work with.
 This is all challenging when our client is far away.
-However if travel expenses aren’t an issue for you, or if we are confident that we can transmit the necessary information without in-person visits, then it is quite possible that we can work for you.
-However you may find it more economical to find a local builder to work with.
+Although, if travel expenses aren’t an issue for you, or if we are confident that we can transmit the necessary information without in-person visits, then it is quite possible that we can work for you.
+However, you may find it more economical to find a local builder to work with.

 Do you want to host a workshop on my land?